tensorpack/tensorpack/examples/GAN/README.md

 Image-to-Image following the setup in [pix2pix](https://github.com/phillipi/pix2pix).
 It requires the datasets released by the original authors.

-With the cityscapes dataset, it learns to generate semantic segmentation map of urban scene:
+For example, with the cityscapes dataset, it learns to generate semantic segmentation map of urban scene:

 ![im2im](demo/im2im-cityscapes.jpg)

+This is a visualization from tensorboard.
+Left to right: original, ground truth, model output.

 ## InfoGAN-mnist.py